Luule Komissarov

 Luule Komissarov (née Luule Proos, from 1964 until 1969 Luule Laanet, until 1974 Luule Paljasmaa; born on 11 August 1942 in Haapsalu) is an Estonian actress.

 In 1965 she graduated from Tallinn State Conservatory Stage Art Department.
-1965-1992 she played at Estonian Youth Theatre.
+From 1965-1992 she played at Estonian Youth Theatre.
 Since 1996 she has been a contracted actress at the Ugala Theatre.
 Besides theatre roles she has played also in several films.

 She was formerly married to actor and journalist Aivo Paljasmaa and actor and director Kalju Komissarov.